RosyArts/amanda/README.md

 ---

 Anyway, here is the plan.
-I do not mean to sound assertive, but this is not a negotiation.
-I assure you that I am 100% certain of the safety of this, and it is not an uncommon route for trans people in the UK.
+I do not mean to sound assertive, but this is happening.
+I assure you that I am 100% certain of the safety of the following, and it is a common route for trans people in the UK and worldwide.
 A couple of the trans people in my class at BRIT are already doing this.
 I have weighed the options for years, and this is the best possible route that doesn't require you to go to private appointments which cost hundreds of pounds.

+So,

 There is, of course, a large community of transgender people around the world.
 In the face of systems designed against us, the community has developed a large list of safe ways to go about transitioning, these methods are